-The UKBlues Federation created the UKBlues Awards in 2017 and the inaugural Awards in 2018 were widely well-received.
+The UKBlues Awards was created by the UKBlues Federation in 2017 to give the blues community in the UK the opportunity to recognise and applaud those actively involved with the scene and the inaugural Awards in 2018 were widely well-received.

 The Awards themselves were presented at a sold-out celebration on Worthing Pier in April 2018, MCd by Ian Siegal.